Ebube-Ochemba/alx-system_engineering-devops/README.md

 ## Description

 In this repository, you will find a collection of projects and assignments that cover various topics in Devops.
 In these projects, I worked with Bash and practiced writing Bash scripts to automate tasks.
-Each project dives into a specific topic, You'll tackle challenges that encourage you to get creative with solutions.
+Each project dives into a specific topic, I tackled challenges that encouraged me to get creative with solutions.

 ## List of Projects